 Here everyone can meet and engage in various activities.
 The goal is for street sports and street culture to be accessible to everyone – even when the weather does not allow it.
 In sun, rain and wind.
 All GAME Houses help create and strengthen communities around street sports and culture.

 The GAME Houses have a strong focus on sustainability in terms of the reuse of old buildings and materials into new functions.
-The urban street culture architecture complements the industrial history of the buildings with their raw and distinctive character and keep the construction cost down compared to traditional indoor sports facilities.
-So does the partnership model working with local private, public and civil-sector partners to keep the economic threshold for the members and participants in the GAME Houses to an important minimum in order to deliver on social sustainability in the facilities.
+The urban street culture architecture complements the industrial history of the buildings with their raw and distinctive character and keep the construction costs down compared to traditional indoor sports facilities.
+So does the partnership model working with local private, public and civil-sector partners to keep the economic threshold for the members and participants in the GAME Houses to an important minimum, in order to deliver on social sustainability in the facilities.

 Go to our existing GAME Houses here:

 Go to GAME House Esbjerg, 2016

 Sustainable interior design and involving the communities who will be using the facilities is an important part of the process of building GAME Houses.
 Before and after the opening of the facilities, the users are invited to take part in several participatory workshops.
 The old doors from the laboratory in GAME House Aalborg were transformed into benches and tables.
 The industrial lighting fixtures, which previously provided light for the windmill factory in GAME House Viborg, are now the homes of green plants, and the ventilation ducts in both facilities have been made into trash cans.

 In 2010, together with the Municipality of Copenhagen, Denmark, GAME opened its first street sports facility in an abandoned railway depot in Copenhagen.
 Today, this facility is a headquarter for street sports and culture in Copenhagen, and the first of four GAME Houses that all has partnerships and user involvement at their core.